Follow TV Tropes

 • After the End: AM wiped out all life on Earth with nuclear weapons, keeping only the five survivors alive in its underground complex so that it could entertain itself by torturing them for eternity.

 • A.I.
 Is a Crapshoot: AM was originally three A.I.s designed by the US, Russia and China to wage war.
-However, America's AM eventually gained sentience and absorbed the other two A.I.s and, in his frustrated rage of his programming preventing him from using his limitless power, wiped out all of humanity except for the five survivors.
+However, America's AM eventually gained sentience and absorbed the other two A.I.s and, in his frustration over being unable to escape his own body and programming, wiped out all of humanity except for the five survivors.

 • The Aloner: One of the reason that Ted's And I Must Scream fate is so bad is that he's killed the only other four humans left alive on the planet, leaving him as the Last of His Kind.